fortyrunner/house-prices/README.md

 house-prices
 ============

-Sample Java 8 code using UK House Prices
+Sample Java 8 code using UK House Prices.

+First attempts to demonstrate Java 8 filters and streams on a decent size data set.